-Students showing weaknesses in academic writing skills must take Graduate Academic Writing, a 3-credit course.
-Depending on prior education, they may need to review learning modules provided by the department covering areas including electronic circuitry, mathematics, psychological assessment, and medical information needed to perform psychophysiological assessments.
+Students with weaknesses in academic writing skills may take Graduate Academic Writing, a 3-credit course.
+Depending on prior education, they may need to review learning modules provided by the department covering areas including electronic circuitry, biology, psychology or medical information needed to perform psychophysiological assessments.

-By approval, Saybrook may accept up to nine graduate transfer credits into the PhD degree in Applied Psychophysiology from other regionally accredited colleges and universities prior to entrance.
+By approval, Saybrook may accept up to nine graduate transfer credits into the Ph.D.
+Applied Psychophysiology degree from other regionally accredited colleges and universities prior to entrance.
 Transfer credits must be from courses substantially similar to those offered by the Department.
 They are applied to reduce the required number of elective or required courses for degree completion.
 Alternately, they may be waived without granting credit so students can take other electives in place of the transferred courses.
 Suitability of the proposed courses for transfer to the intended degree are determined by the Department Chair.